Desperate to get the latest console or video games and feeling a little short on the old cash?

-Why trade games in?
+- Why trade video games in?

-After all, the Xbox One and PS4 may have been on the market for a while now but even with the price coming down a bit, they’re still an expensive buy.
+After all, the Xbox One and PS4 may have been on the market for a while now.
+But even with the price coming down a bit, they’re still an expensive buy.

 It used to be quite difficult to know where was best to go.
-Those of us who are older gamers might remember taking a bag full of games into a store, getting each game valued by a member of staff (which could take five minutes or more) and then having to decide, there and then, whether you were going to accept the offer.
+Those of us who are older gamers might remember taking a bag full of games into a store.
+You’d get each game valued by a member of staff (which could take five minutes or more).
+Then, you’d have to decide, there and then, whether you were going to accept the offer.

 Thankfully, it’s SO much easier these days.
-Game, Ziffit and CEX all let you see online exactly how much you can get for your item, all from the comfort of your own sofa.
+Game, Ziffit, and CeX all let you see online exactly how much you can get for your item, all from the comfort of your own sofa.
 Just a quick search will make sure you get the best price for you.

-It’s worth bearing in mind that if you’re trading it in to a store like Game or CEX, you can often get more for your game by accepting store credit rather than cash.
-This won’t work if you just need the cash, but if you’re looking to buy another game or console, this will probably be the better option.
+It’s worth bearing in mind that if you’re trading it into a store like Game or CeX, you can often get more for your game by accepting store credit rather than cash.
+This won’t be ideal if you just need the cash.
+But if you’re looking to buy another game or console, this will probably be the better option.